 Orphan works are works whose owners cannot be identified or located.
 For example, historical letters or old photographs are often orphan works.
 Canada has a provision to obtain a license for the use of orphan works, but the U.S. has no similar provision.

-Registration of a work is not necessary in either country in order to obtain copyright protection, although it’s helpful prior to commencing any court action to enforce one’s rights.
+Copyright protection is automatic in the U.S. and Canada and in all Berne Copyright Convention countries once a work is in some fixed form.
+Although registration of a work is not necessary in either country in order to obtain copyright protection, it’s helpful prior to commencing any court action to enforce one’s rights.

 International Copyright Obligations

 Both Canada and the U.S. are members of the leading international copyright treaty, the Berne Convention.
 This means that the two countries are obligated to provide similar copyright protection within their own countries.
 However, as you can see from the above examples, each country has interpreted the Berne Convention in its own manner and each has unique copyright legislation.